Great Midwest Athletic Conference: History

 The G-MAC would gain a member later in 2021; on August 18, the conference and Thomas More University announced that the school, currently a member of the NAIA Mid-South Conference, would become a provisional G-MAC member in 2022.
 With G-MAC acceptance in hand, Thomas More applied to rejoin the NCAA and was officially accepted as a provisional D-II member on July 14, 2022.
 The school accordingly became a provisional G-MAC member, but continued to compete in the NAIA and in the Mid-South until July 2023.

 Also for the 2021–22 season, G-MAC announced a partnership with Conference Carolinas to create a men's and women's bowling championship (even though men's bowling is not considered a varsity sport by the NCAA).
 Each conference will organize its regular season independently but the postseason will be called Conference Carolinas/Great Midwest Athletic Conference Men's and Women's Bowling Championships.

 The most recently added sport is stunt, a women-only cheerleading discipline that emphasizes the acrobatic and technical aspects of cheerleading.
 It was added as an officially sanctioned sport for the 2022–23 school year, a year before it was added to the NCAA Emerging Sports for Women program in August 2023.
 The first season of conference competition featured four full G-MAC members and one affiliate.

+In January 2025, G-MAC charter member Ursuline announced that it had agreed to be purchased by Gannon University, a Division II institution in Erie, Pennsylvania and a member of the Pennsylvania State Athletic Conference.
+When the merger takes full effect in December 2026, Ursuline will become Ursuline College Campus of Gannon University.
+The merger plan calls for the two campuses to maintain separate academic and athletic programs.
+The NCAA has approved the continued separate operation of the athletic programs.
+However, Ursuline contended that the G-MAC sent the school a letter in October 2025 stating that it would be expelled from the conference at the end of the 2026–27 school year.
+Gannon and Ursuline later responded with a joint lawsuit against the G-MAC challenging the alleged expulsion.